Best Dog Boot Camp Los Angeles Pets & Parents Deserve!

 We ask that a parent choose 1-2 primary behaviors that are most problematic and then we work from that starting point.
 If the behaviors are incompatible to be worked on simultaneously we will inform you.

-For example potty training and obedience, training or any other behavior modification protocols are not compatible with house training until potty training is engrained more fully.
+For example, potty training and obedience, training or any other behavior modification protocols are not compatible with house training until potty training is engrained more fully.
 This is because to set your puppy up for perfect potty training success, we must have complete control over all aspects of their intake (hydration, treats, and food.)
 What goes in must come out and we have your puppy on a strict routine and time frames according to their ages, sex, activity level, training, and time of year.
 If we were to train other behavior protocols during your puppy’s potty training, it would conflict with their strict schedule of hydration, food, and treats and their poop/pee regularity.

 Because we use food and treats to change behavior and for obedience training, any work feeding your puppy in those areas would throw off their pee and poop cycle detrimenting their potty training.